Creating Transformative Learning Opportunities

 Engaging Students, Faculty, And Social Entrepreneurs

-Our Education & Action Research department advances Miller Center's mission through learning, teaching, action research, and reflection.
+Our Education and Action Research department advances Miller Center's mission through learning, teaching, action research, and reflection.
 Miller Center shares lessons learned about social entrepreneurship through its student fellowships, dedicated classes, Roelandts grant program, and research, often in collaboration with scholars at Jesuit and other universities.
 The education program leverages the unique learning asset of the GSBI alumni network of 570+ social enterprises for SCU faculty and students and the broader Jesuit educational network.

 A Valuable Resource For Your Social Enterprise